evbarnett/awesome-online-masters/README.md

 # awesome-online-masters

-Curated list of online tech-related masters programs (accredited, non-profit universities)
+Curated list of online tech-related masters programs (accredited, non-profit universities in the United States)

 Notes:
  * Tuition is an estimate *for the entire program*